What Local Etiquette Should Visitors Be Aware Of In Turkey?

 In Turkish culture, the left hand is often considered unclean or impolite, so it is best to avoid using it for gestures such as passing food, shaking hands, or pointing.
 Instead, always use your right hand for these actions to show respect and politeness.
 Being mindful of this cultural practice will help you navigate social situations with ease and avoid unintentional offense.

-See also What Should Every Tourist Know Before Visiting Turkey?
+See also What Tips Should Digital Nomads Know When Staying In Turkey?

 Greetings and Politeness